 This accessibility statement applies to www.disablednhsdirectorsnetwork.nhs.uk

 We want as many people as possible to be able to use this website.
 That is why we have built and integrated a bespoke accessibility toolbar to help users use our site.
-View our guide on how to effectively use this software.

 The Web Team at the Royal Cornwall Hospitals NHS Trust manages this website.
 It is designed to be used by as many people as possible.
 The text should be clear and simple to understand.
 You should be able to: